13kz/AppRating/README.md

 ###Rating by SESSION

-Give the user the possibility to display a dialog after a session.
+Give to the user the possibility to display a dialog after a session.

-- Set the session duration in SECONDS
+- Set the session duration in SECONDS.
 - Set the [SessionListener] to have the callback onSessionDurationEnd (at the end of the session) and onSessionDurationReset

 ###Standard Rating

-Give the user the possibility to display a dialog after a number of app launch.
+Give to the user the possibility to display a dialog after a number of app launch.

-- Set the number max of launch
+- Set the number max of launch.
 - Set the [StandardRatingListener] to have the callback onStandardRatingMaxLaunchReach and onResetStandardRating

 ###DEMO